PiDemon/Taridis_New/README.md

 - Glass Conversion: Click on glass to turn it into obsidian glass.
 - Obsidian Reversal: Click on obsidian to turn it into lava.
 - Mesecon Hacking: Click on mesecon wires to turn them on/off.
+- Digiline Hacking: Click on digiline wires to send messages through them. (only works if no message currently is being sent to the channel)
 - Scan: Click (and not sneak) on an entity to scan it.
 - Locking: Click on your Tardis to lock/unlock it.
 - Accelerated Growth: Click on dirt to grow grass on it (in a later update growing crops with be supported).